Let’s face it — we are living in generation hydration, and the messaging is everywhere:

 Do I need to take electrolyte supplements?

-We know athletes take electrolytes when exercising or sweating profusely, especially if it is more than an hour, or under the hot sun.
-Electrolytes are also used to prevent muscle cramping after running or strenuous activity.
+We know athletes take electrolytes when exercising or sweating profusely, especially if it is more than an hour.
+Electrolytes are also used to prevent muscle cramping after running or strenuous activity, or while being under the hot sun.

 What you eat is also a factor, with ketogenic, paleo, or low-carb diets potentially requiring additional electrolytes due to rapid changes in metabolism.
 For these types of eaters, nutritionists typically recommend an additional 3-5g of salt, 1g of potassium, and 300mg of magnesium per day.